spark423/pldi2025-artifact/README.md

 ## Claims made in the paper

-All claims to be evaluated in the artifact are found in Section 4.
-Experimental Evaluation.
+All claims to be evaluated in the artifact are found in Section 4 of the paper (i.e., Experimental Evaluation).

 (1) Both our techniques (rounding-invariant input bounds and rounding-invariant outputs) successfully generate polynomials that produce correctly rounded results for all inputs in FP representations with up to 32-bits directly under all standard rounding modes (claimed in Table 1).